Delete or Encrypt Confidential Information

 - Encrypt confidential data

-Note: PDAs and handheld devices pose the same risk as desktop and laptop computers.
+Note: Mobile devices pose the same risk as desktop and laptop computers.
 Users should be aware of the sensitive data that may be stored on these devices and take the necessary precautions to delete and encrypt confidential data.
 Click here for specific recommendations for such devices.

-We reccommend using Filevault, a utility that's built into the Mac OS, to encrypt your entire home folder.
-To learn how to set up Filevault on your machine, please read our page on Filevault.
-Using Filevault is our officially recommended method of protecting confidential data; if you cannot or do not want to use Filevault, then follow the steps outlined on this page to delete confidential data and encrypt in other ways.
+We recommend enabling FileVault on macOS.
+FileVault is a built-in utility which encrypts your entire home folder.
+To learn how to set up FileVault on your machine, please read our page on FileVault.
+Using FileVault is our officially recommended method of protecting confidential data; if you cannot or do not want to use FileVault, then follow the steps outlined on this page to delete confidential data and encrypt in other ways.
+Note: Once you are logged in, your data is no longer encrypted.
+Sign out of computers you are not actively using.

 Identify the data on your computer